supranational/blst/bindings/rust/README.md

 The `blst` crate provides a rust interface to the blst BLS12-381 signature library.

 ## Build
-The build process uses [bindgen](https://github.com/rust-lang/rust-bindgen) on the blst.h C header file to automatically create the FFI bindings to blst.
-Currently [build.rs](https://github.com/supranational/blst/blob/master/bindings/rust/build.rs) also runs the assembly generation scripts and compiles everything into libblst.a within the rust target build area.
-Alternatively this can be modified to either call the appropriate build script in blst base directory or simply link to a prebuilt libblst.a.
-As more platforms are tested and feedback collected, this process may change.
+[bindgen](https://github.com/rust-lang/rust-bindgen) is used to generate FFI bindings to blst.h.
+Then [build.rs](https://github.com/supranational/blst/blob/master/bindings/rust/build.rs) invokes C compiler to compile everything into libblst.a within the rust target build area.
+On Linux it's possible to choose compiler by setting `CC` environment variable.

 Everything can be built and run with the typical cargo commands: